-Check the building calendar for conflicts.
-A pproval for any Field Trips must go through Monique.
-Field trip forms are available in the office from Kristi Davidson.
+Approval for any Field Trips must go through Bethany.
+Field trip forms are available in the office from the Office Manager.
 (2320P)

 Chaperones

 The number of adult supervisors should be based upon the age of students, duration of the trip, safety considerations, and nature of activities planned.
 Students should be under the direct supervision of a staff member or adult supervisor.
 It is the responsibility of the teachers to check the list of approved volunteers who are already approved.
 Be sure to discuss any questions about adequate supervision with the Principal.
 A district staff member shall accompany students on field trips.